drigberg/savchenkmisha_site/README.md

 # savchenkmisha_site
-personal website for a dear friend
+personal website for a dear friend, codename Doctor Bear.

+## Credentials
+Default credentials are generated at startup and logged by the server.
+They can be changed at any time through the UI or API, as detailed below.

 ## UI
 Login with admin credentials to manage projects.